YonSci/gdp-nowcasting-ml/_episodes/03-exploratory-data-analysis.md

 - Histograms and density plots are essential tools for visualizing the distribution of a single variable.

 - They help in understanding the frequency of data points and the underlying probability distribution.

+- Histograms and density plots are fundamental tools in Exploratory Data Analysis (EDA) for machine learning applications.

+- **Histograms** display the **frequency of data points** within specified **intervals (bins)**, allowing you to see **how data is distributed across different value ranges**.

+- **Density Plots** offer a smoothed, continuous estimate of the data's **probability density function**, providing a clear view of the **data's distribution shape**.

+- Outlier Detection:

+   - Outliers appear as isolated bars in histograms or as long tails in density plots.

+    - Outliers can disproportionately influence model parameters, especially in models sensitive to extreme values (e.g., linear regression).

 ```python
 # Extract the GDP column from the DataFrame